RRosario007/PTPC/README.md

 * The importance of planning before starting to program
 * JSwing
-* The importance of comments for when your revisit the program and for others to understand.
+* The importance of comments for when you revisit the program and for others to understand.

 <br >
 <br >